minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 ```

 And then everything should compile normally.
 It might be a typo; the later implementations described in the chapter (e.g., RAM_2Port) use parameter.

+### RAM_2Port & FIFO

+For RAM_2Port & FIFO, timescale 1ns/1ns was added for the testbenches (these are the ones lifted directly from the [repo](https://github.com/nandland/getting-started-with-fpgas) since they are not in the book.)